Datasets

 # Saving queries

-You can also use saved queries when loading datasets in cnvrg jobs.
-Use the Datasets selector to choose the dataset and then the specific commit or query in the drop-down list.
+You can also use saved queries when loading Datasets in AI Studio jobs.
+Use the Datasets selector to choose the Dataset and then the specific commit or query in the drop-down list.

 # Collaborators